 Eat light before bed

-Have you ever heard of the phrase ‘eat breakfast like a king, lunch like a prince, and dinner like a pauper’?
-Well, that phrase stands correct, and for a reason.
+Ever heard of the saying, “eat breakfast like a king, lunch like a prince, and dinner like a pauper”?
+Well, that saying has come into common usage for a reason.
 A light meal for dinner before bed helps slow down your body’s processes and helps you sleep better.
-Choose light and healthier options as well, to stay away from digestive problems at night.
+Choose nutritious and healthy options as well, to avoid digestive problems at night.

-Reading is one of the best ways to destress.
+Reading is one of the best ways to kick back and relieve stress.
 Researchers have found that reading not only induces better sleep, reading something you love also eases tension and brings relaxation.
 Grab your favorite genre to read and get lost in it, watch yourself drift into a relaxed zone to sleep every night.

 Have a shower

-A nice, lukewarm shower also helps wash off the day.
-A shower 1-2 hours before bedtime brings the body temperature down and makes you calm.
-It shows down brain activity, helps you relax, and gets you in the mood for bed.
+A nice, lukewarm shower can wash off the day’s worries.
+Shower 1-2 hours before bedtime to bring down your body temperature and feel calm.
+It also slows down brain activity, helping you relax and get in the mood for bed.

 Turn off electronic devices before bed